 A Huge Night for Hat Tricks

-Bobby Hull kicked off his season, on Oct.
+Bobby Hull kicked off his season on Oct.
 23, 1965, by scoring a hat trick in the Chicago Blackhawks’ 4-0 win at the Maple Leafs.
-Hull finished his 1965-66 season with a career-high 54 goals, becoming the first player to ever score more than 50 goals in a single season.
+Hull finished his 1965-66 season with a career-high 54 goals, becoming the first player ever to score more than 50 goals in a single season.

-Hockey Hall of Famer Marcel Dionne scored four goals and added an assist, on Oct.
+Hockey Hall of Famer Marcel Dionne scored four goals and added an assist on Oct.
 23, 1979, as the Los Angeles Kings beat Colorado Rockies 7-4.
 It was the 16th hat trick of Dionne’s NHL career.

-Ulf Dahlen scored the first three goals of his NHL career, on Oct.
-23, 1987, and Tomas Sandstrom had a goal and three assists as the New York Rangers beat the Blackhawks 7-3.
+Ulf Dahlen scored the first three goals of his NHL career on Oct.
+23, 1987, and Tomas Sandstrom had a goal, and three assists as the New York Rangers beat the Blackhawks 7-3.

 Meanwhile, in Philadelphia, the Winnipeg Jets beat the Flyers 9-6 in a crazy game.
-Keith Tkachuk scored his first career hat trick, Teemu Selanne had two goals and three assists and Alexei Zhamov had a goal and four assists to lead the Jets’ offensive attack.
+Keith Tkachuk scored his first career hat trick, Teemu Selanne had two goals and three assists, and Alexei Zhamov had a goal and four assists to lead the Jets’ offensive attack.

 A decade later, on Oct.
 23, 2003, Ilya Kovalchuk scored his third career hat trick as the Atlanta Thrashers beat the visiting Nashville Predators 4-2.